 What is the net effect on earnings?
 Table 5 shows that player 1s, the buyers, do far worse in the Nonbinding condition than in either Satisfaction or Optional.
 This is even true when conditioning on the presence of a guarantee.
-By the last 5 rounds the difference in earnings between the Trust and Nonbinding conditions is insignificant for player 1s.
+By the last 5 rounds, the difference in earnings between the Trust and Nonbinding conditions is insignificant for player 1s.
 Looking at player 2s, the sellers, their payoff is nearly exactly the same on average, regardless of the condition.
 In sum, the introduction of nonbinding guarantees does little to improve efficiency-overall the improvement is not statistically significant.

-The result can again been seen graphically.
+The result can again be seen graphically.
 Figure 4 shows the pattern of outcomes for the final five rounds of the Nonbinding condition.
 Note the gray circles distinguish cases where no guarantee was not offered.
-While containing some of the shades seen in Figure 2b from Satisfaction, it most resembles the outcomes from Trust seen in Figure 2a.
-Note the contrast of this with the surprising results of Bohnet, Frey and Huck (2001) and Fehr and List (2004), who show that zero enforcement can be more efficient than imperfect enforcement.
+While containing some of the shades seen in Figure 2, panel B, from Satisfaction, it most resembles the outcomes from Trust seen in Figure 2, panel A. Note the contrast of this with the surprising results of Bohnet, Frey, and Huck (2001) and Fehr and List (2004), who show that zero enforcement can be more efficient than imperfect enforcement.
 Here, satisfaction guaranteed with no enforcement provides no improvement in efficiency over no guarantee at all.

 IV.
-Trust, Reciprocity and the Law
+Trust, Reciprocity, and the Law

-In this section we address two issues about the interactions of trust and reciprocity with enforcement.
-First we consider how much fairness and reciprocity are driving the efficiency of the satisfaction guarantee.
-These notions have figured prominently in the work of Fehr, Gächter and Kirchsteiger (1997), Fehr, Klein and Schmidt (2007), and Brown, Falk and Fehr (2004) for instance, who state that fairness and reciprocity are potent enforcement devices.
+In this section, we address two issues about the interactions of trust and reciprocity with enforcement.
+First, we consider how much fairness and reciprocity are driving the efficiency of the satisfaction guarantee.
+These notions have figured

-$^{^{25}\}mathrm{Eckel}$ and Wilson (2004) demonstrate that there is a weak inverse relationship between trust and risk aversion.
+$^{^{25}\}mathrm{Eckel}$ and Wilson (2004) demonstrates that there is a weak inverse relationship between trust and risk aversion.

-$^{^{26}}$ Only one subject honored all requests, but it's a trivial case.
+26 Only one subject honored all requests, but it's a trivial case.
 This subject got a single request.
 The amount passed was 3 and returned was 4, so only 5 cents was lost by player 2.